— June 17, 2018 —

 This didn’t seem like a big deal in isolation, but coupled with the feeling that everything in my life was in upheaval, it was another stressor on top of others both big and small: adapting to a new job and new expectations; dealing with second-rate home contractors (bye, Felicia); discovering thousands of dollars in repairs after the closing; keeping a time-sensitive side hustle project moving—without a home office; unpacking box after box after box and still not finding what I was looking for; transitioning our daughter to a new routine; watching our lawn morph into the Wild Kingdom, but having the hardest time finding someone to come out and cut it (First World problems, I know).

 It seemed at every turn there was a problem in need of a solution.
-At one point, I recall saying to MDW (My Dear Wife), “This will be the last move of my life.
+At one point, I recall saying to my Dear Wife (DW), “This will be the last move of my life.
 I’m getting too old for this shit.” #Truth.
 (She’s not too keen on uprooting again either).

 That doesn’t mean life will be a skip in the park.
 As Theodore Roosevelt famously said, “Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty… I have never in my life envied a human being who led an easy life.
 I have envied a great many people who led difficult lives and led them well.”